platinumazure/eslint-plugin-qunit/docs/rules/no-loose-assertions.md

 ```
 Here by mistake a developer just passed to `assert.ok` a pointer to `myFunc` instead of explicitly calling it.
 This test is going pass no matter how `myFunc` changes.
 Using `assert.strictEqual(myFunc, theReturnValue)` solves the problem as this becomes an explicit check for equality.

-The assertions to lint against can be controlled with an array of assertions (default `["equal", "ok", "notOk"]`).
+The assertions to lint against can be controlled with an array of assertions (default `["equal", "notEqual", "ok", "notOk"]`).

 To fine tune the error message (which by default will recommend to use `strictEqual`, `notStrictEqual`, `deepEqual`, or `propEqual`) a configuration object can be passed as an option instead of a string.
 The configuration object has two properties:
 * `disallowed`: the name of the assertion to disallow (either `equal`, `ok`, or `notOk`);